DauMoe/sprite-png-plugin/README.md

 # Sprite PNG plugin
 Webpack plugin uses [Spritesmith](https://github.com/twolfson/spritesmith) to helping create PNG sprite image and coordinate mapping file (`manifest.json`)
 ## Usage:
+- Make sure [ImageMagick](https://imagemagick.org/) is installed on your device and add it to PATH.
+Because `Spritesmith` works on top of it
-- Make sure your assets in `png` format.
-You can use converter tool online.
-DO NOT change file extension name directly (I do it and got error `Invalid signature`)
+- Make sure your assets is actual `png` image.
+You can use online converter tool (JPG -> PNG, JPEG -> PNG, SVG -> PNG, ...).
+And DO NOT change file extension directly (I do it and got error `Invalid signature`)
 - The manifest path should be relative path from current webpack config container directory
 - Manifest file will be generated automatically.
 You must remember exactly where it is.
 Help you a lot to import it into code base